facebookresearch/phyre/INSTALLATION.md

 pip install -e src/python
 ```

-If you want to install phyre into existing conda environment or would like to use a different version of python than 3.6, use the following commands:
+If you want to install phyre into existing conda environment or would like to use a different version of python than 3.6, you can install the required dependecies manually.
+Below is an example for python 3.9.
+Note, that for different version of python you may need to change the version of the pybind and boost pachages.

 ```(bash)
 conda create --yes -n phyre python=3.9